Governs-AI/governsai-console/README.md

-# 🌐 GovernsAI — The AI Governance OS
+# GovernsAI — The AI Governance OS

-**Secure control plane for AI interactions** that acts as an intelligent gateway between users and AI models, providing complete visibility and control over AI usage and spending.
+**Version 0.1.0** - Production-ready secure control plane for AI interactions

+A comprehensive platform that acts as an intelligent gateway between users and AI models, providing complete visibility, control, and governance over AI usage and spending.

 ## 🎯 The Problem